 The same former cheerleader revealed to Cosmopolitan that she made just $3,000 during the 2006 season, but she only took home a few hundred bucks after deducting things like manicures, makeup and personal trainers.
 Another former San Francisco 49ers cheerleader filed a lawsuit claiming to have made $1,250 in a season, or about $2.75 per hour.

 According to Cheat Sheet, the common rate of pay for NFL cheerleaders is $150 each game day and $50-75 per public appearance.
 Each team hosts 10 games.
 However, with the league shifting to 17 games in 2021, each conference takes turns hosting nine regular season games (and one preseason game) while the conference with eight regular season games has two preseason contests.
 The NFC has the honor in 2022.

 NBA cheerleaders, in comparison, earn similar money per game.
 But NBA teams play 41 home games, more than four times the amount NFL teams do.

-On top of the terrible pay, NFL cheerleading hopefuls must pay to audition in the first place.
+On top of the terrible pay, some NFL teams make cheerleaders pay to audition in the first place.
 The Atlanta Falcons, for example, charge $35 while the New Orleans Saints (the Saintsations) and Indianapolis Colts require $75.